danieldiamond/gitlab-analytics/README.md

 * CAC = cost per lead * conversion from lead to IACV
 * LTV = IACV * margin * average retention time
 * ROI = LTV / CAC
-* Need to drill down per time period, and per lead/organization.
+* Collateral usage

-* Also need collateral and usage.
+For each campaign, we should also be able to review over various time periods, and per lead/organization.

 ## User Experience